FarronF/limerick-council-meetings/meetings/2023/10/17-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 12th September 2023.md

 increase or improvement in usable space as universal public access is

-not possible to the upper floor.---
+not possible to the upper floor.
+---
 5

 3. The most optimal solution is to configure the building to accommodate